Mark St. Cyr (actor)

-Mark Anthony St. Cyr (born November 16, 1987) is an American actor native of Louisiana.
+Mark Anthony St. Cyr (born November 16, 1987) is an American actor from Louisiana.
 He is known for his role as Benjamin Mazarra in High School Musical: The Musical: The Series.

 Personal life

 St. Cyr was born and raised in Lafayette, Louisiana.
-He graduated in Elon University in Bachelor of Fine Arts in Acting.
-He has previously participated in the ABC Diversity Talent Showcase and he resides in New York.
+He graduated from Elon University with a Bachelor of Fine Arts in Acting.
+He has participated in the ABC Diversity Talent Showcase and he resides in New York.